Higher Ground (film): Plot

 As time passes, Corinne gets pregnant again.
 During a group meeting, Corinne tries to express her thoughts on what they can and cannot see.
 She gets shut down by Pastor Bill and his wife, because in their doctrine, women are forbidden to preach and cannot teach men.
 On another occasion, the pastor's wife admonishes Corinne about wearing dresses that could catch the attention of other male members of their community.

 Corinne has a boy they name Gabe.
 Annika is diagnosed with a brain tumor.
-The community prays for her, and she survives a risky surgery, but suffers brain damage that leaves her confined to a wheelchair and unable to speak.
+The community prays for her, and she survives a risky surgery, but suffers brain damage that leaves unable to walk or speak.
 Corinne becomes devastated and questions her faith: she stops attending services, and grows distant from Ethan.
 During a fight over Gabe's abilities, Ethan loses control and attempts to strangle Corinne.
 They try to see a couples therapist, Dr. Dick Adams, but his zealotry does not help them reconcile.
 Corinne leaves Ethan.

 She starts exploring non-religious culture, and during one of her visits at the library, befriends an Irish mailman, Liam Donovan, a poetry enthusiast.
 Over several more casual encounters, they flirt.
 Liam lends Corinne some books and reads poems to her.
 During Gabe's seventh birthday party, Corinne's family pushes her to reconcile with Ethan, but she refuses to kiss him.
 Corinne's mother, who has remarried, is shown accepting her ex-husband's apologies for ruining their marriage, and his renewed affection.

 Corinne is conflicted about returning to the church that her children still attend.
 She enters once while the building is empty, but a dog at the door catches her attention, and she finds herself outside, surrounded by dogs.
 Later, she sees Liam reading to children at the library, in the company of a woman who seems to be his girlfriend.
 Corinne attends a service to see Ethan and the children sing.
 She grabs the microphone and gives a speech in front of the pastor and the entire community, talking about her life experience with faith, her doubts, and what it means to stand on "higher ground".